pnkskff/Headtop/README.md

      https://bun.sh/

-  3. For further Styling/Templating, may transition to building with Bootstrap or Tailwind:
+  3. For further Styling/Templating, may transition to building with Bootstrap or Tailwind/DaisyUI:

      https://getbootstrap.com/

      https://tailwindcss.com/

      https://daisyui.com/

   4. M.V.C. architecture is not used for this App yet.